andreasalem/LSMS-ISA-Uganda-Study/index.md

 ### An investigation of household consumption structure in Uganda: Evidence from the LSMS-ISA

-You can use the [editor on GitHub](https://github.com/andreasalem/LSMS-ISA-Uganda-Study/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This website serves as the online appendix to the Bachelor Thesis submitted by the undersigned and under the supervision of Prof. Ph.D.
+Charles Gottlieb in fulfillment of the requirements for the Bachelor of Arts in Economics from the Uninversity of St. Gallen.

 ### Markdown